oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 ### target property

 A reportingDescriptorRelationship object **SHALL** contain a property named target whose value is a reportingDescriptorReference object which identifies theTarget (see §3.53.1).

 ### kinds property

 A reportingDescriptorRelationship object **MAY** contain a property named kinds whose value is an array of one or more unique (§3.7.3) strings each of which specifies a relationship between theSource and theTarget (see §3.53.1).
-If kinds is absent, it **SHALL** default to \[
-\"relevant\" \] (see below for the meaning of \"relevant\").
+If kinds is absent, it **SHALL** default to \[\"relevant\" \] (see below for the meaning of \"relevant\").

 When possible, SARIF producers **SHOULD** use the following values, with the specified meanings.

--   \"equal\": theTarget identifies essentially the same set of items as does theSource (for example, a taxonomic category that identifies the same set of results as this rule).
+- "equal": theTarget identifies essentially the same set of items as does theSource (for example, a taxonomic category that identifies the same set of results as this rule).

--   \"superset\": theTarget identifies a superset of the items identified by theSource (for example, a taxonomic category that identifies a superset of the results identified by this rule).
+- "superset": theTarget identifies a superset of the items identified by theSource (for example, a taxonomic category that identifies a superset of the results identified by this rule).

--   \"subset\": theTarget identifies a subset of the items identified by theSource (for example, a taxonomic category that identifies a subset of the results identified by this rule)
+- "subset": theTarget identifies a subset of the items identified by theSource (for example, a taxonomic category that identifies a subset of the results identified by this rule)

--   \"disjoint\": The sets of items identified by theTarget does not intersect with the set of items identified by theSource.
+- "disjoint": The sets of items identified by theTarget does not intersect with the set of items identified by theSource.

--   \"incomparable\": The sets of items identified by theTarget intersects with the set of items identified by theSource but is neither a superset nor a subset.
+- "incomparable": The sets of items identified by theTarget intersects with the set of items identified by theSource but is neither a superset nor a subset.

--   \"canFollow\": Items identified by theTarget can be caused by, or occur downstream of, items identified by theSource.
+- "canFollow": Items identified by theTarget can be caused by, or occur downstream of, items identified by theSource.

--   \"canPrecede\": Items identified by theSource can be caused by, or occur downstream of, items identified by theTarget.
+- "canPrecede": Items identified by theSource can be caused by, or occur downstream of, items identified by theTarget.

--   \"willFollow\": Items identified by theTarget will be caused by, or occur downstream of, items identified by theSource.
+- "willFollow": Items identified by theTarget will be caused by, or occur downstream of, items identified by theSource.

--   \"willPrecede\": Items identified by theSource will be caused by, or occur downstream of, items identified by theTarget.
+- "willPrecede": Items identified by theSource will be caused by, or occur downstream of, items identified by theTarget.

--   \"relevant\": theTarget is relevant to theSource in a way not covered by other relationship kinds.
+- "relevant": theTarget is relevant to theSource in a way not covered by other relationship kinds.

 If none of these values are appropriate, a SARIF producer **MAY** use any value.

 NOTE 1: Although \"relevant\" is a catch-all for any relationship not described by the other values, a producer might still wish to define its own more specific values.

 NOTE 2: The values \"equal\" and \"superset\" are special in that they allow certain elements of result.taxa (§3.27.8) to be elided.
 See §3.27.8, paragraph 2, for more information on this point.

 ### description property

 A reportingDescriptorRelationship object **MAY** contain a property named description whose value is a message object (§3.11) that describes the relationship.

 ## toolComponentReference object

 ### General

 A toolComponentReference object identifies a particular toolComponent object (§3.19), either theTool.driver (§3.18.2) or an element of theTool.extensions (§3.18.3).
 We refer to the identified toolComponent object as theComponent.

 ### toolComponent lookup

 If neither index (§3.54.4) nor guid (§3.54.5) is present, theComponent **SHALL** be theTool.driver (§3.18.2).

 If index is present, theComponent **SHALL** be the object at array index index within theTool.extensions (§3.18.3).

 If index is absent and guid is present, theComponent **SHALL** be either theTool.driver or an element of theTool.extensions, whichever one has a matching guid property.

 ### name property

 A toolComponentReference object **MAY** contain a property named name whose value is a string equal to theComponent.name (§3.19.8).

 NOTE: This property does not participate in the lookup, but its presence improves the readability of the log file at the expense of increased file size.

 ### index property

 If theComponent is an element of theTool.extensions (§3.18.3), a toolComponentReference object **MAY** contain a property named index whose value is the array index (§3.7.4) of that element.
 Otherwise, index SHALL be absent.

 ### guid property

 A toolComponentReference object **MAY** contain a property named guid whose value is a GUID-valued string (§3.5.3) equal to theComponent.guid (§3.19.6).

 ## fix object

 ### General

 A fix object represents a proposed fix for the problem indicated by theResult.
 It specifies a set of artifacts to modify.
 For each artifact, it specifies regions to remove, and provides new content to insert.

 EXAMPLE: